PredictabilityIsGood/query-builder/README.md

 # query-builder
-bootstrap 4 module for creating dynamic filters in multiple language
+bootstrap 4 module for creating dynamic filters in multiple languages